matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 The article continues by describing an elaborate proof-of-concept ransomware construction pipeline that delegates all attack phases, including reconnaissance, encryption payload generation, and even ransom note creation to an LLM in real time.

-From this summary of both research articles, we ca
+From this summary of both research articles, we can see the dual-use nature of AI in cybersecurity.
+**Shared Theme**: XAI stresses the risk that AI can be exploited.
+That risk is laid out very clearly with Ransomware 3.0.
+**Complementarity**: XAI provides transparency.
+Security experts need to understand how these models work in order to improve their ability to detect and prevent future threats that are supported